 - 03:50 - Group assignments and discussions .

 Group only registered students

 It is important to hold off on grouping the students until all students are registered in the course.
-You know that all students are registered when all of them are marked with “Student” in the participant list.
-If you start grouping the student before that, when they only have the role of “Admitted not registered student”, there is a risk that the students will disappear from the group once they are registered.
+You know that all students are registered when all of them are marked with "Registered student" in the participant list, instead of "Admitted not registered student".
+If you start grouping the student before that there is a risk that the students will disappear from the group once they are registered.

 Group assignments facilitate group work

 To make it easier to administer group work in Canvas, it can be advantageous to divide students into Groups in Canvas so that students can submit their assignments as a group instead of with individual assignments.